Lock and key dungeons are, well, video game levels with locks preventing progress, and collectable keys that let you proceed.

 This article for example shows how a mission graph allows the author to quickly analyse the complexity and difficulty of multiple routes through the game.

 You can probably guess that mission graphs are also useful for designing procedural generation of levels.
 I’ve spoken many times about the advantage of decoupling generation of the high level plan from the low level details, and mission graphs take that even further, separating out physical layout entirely.
-We’ll look into this in more detail in later articles.
+We’ll look into this in more detail in later articles, such as Dungeon Generation in Unexplored.

 Lock and key designs are everywhere.
 They’re ubiquitous precisely because of their non-linear nature.
 Without them, you have games with no meaningful descisions, no exploration and less variation.
 Use the tools I’ve covered to understand them better, and incorporate them into your own design.